rmalchow/ldap/README.md

 #### Docker Compose / Helm

-An example docker compose file as well as a helm chart can be found in this repo.
+An example docker compose file as well as a helm chart can be found [here](example).

 **Env vars for use with docker compose**